Table of Contents

 Supervisors formally evaluate students at least once a year.
 Evaluations develop a better understanding of areas of strength and where improvement is needed for student employees.
 Increased skills enable students to become eligible for additional responsibilities or promotions and are transferable beyond the Macalester community to future employment opportunities.
 Performance appraisal forms are available on the Student Employment website.

-When complete, send a copy of each appraisal to the Student Employment Program Coordinator.
+When complete, send a copy of each appraisal to Student Employment.
 Supervisors are encouraged to save a copy of each student’s appraisal for their own file, and to give the student a copy of the appraisal, as well.

 Students will be evaluated using the following criteria:

 Problem solving skills are critical to success in any position.
-The same skills utilized in the classroom are also applicable to the work environment - identify the key issues causing the problem, analyze potential solutions and then develop a plan to execute the best solution.
-Critical thinking and decision-making skills should continue to develop as students gain experience in various areas of the job.
+The same skills utilized in the classroom are also applicable to the work environment – analysis of the problem, identification of potential solutions and development of a plan for the best outcome.
+Critical thinking leads to creative and resourceful solutions to complex and difficult problems.

 Managing performance includes providing both positive feedback when students meet expectations and constructive feedback when performance needs to improve.
 Effective performance management begins with appropriate expectations.
 Supervisors should provide student employees with a detailed job description and job expectations at the start of the position.
 In some cases, supervisors may need to engage in progressive disciplinary action with a student employee.
 Grounds for progressive disciplinary action include, but are not limited to: